ADSLAB-URyukyu/scs-sars-cov-2/README.md

 ````

 ### How to use Human SCS Analysis Program with Google Colab
-1. Download Human_SCS_Application and Protein Datasets
+1. Download the source code and Protein Datasets
-  * locate Human_SCS_Application.py at the Google Drive directory and Protein datasets at ./ncbi_dataset/protein.faa
+  * locate Human_SCS_Analysis.py at the Google Drive directory and Protein datasets at ./ncbi_dataset/protein.faa
 2. Open a new notebook in the Google Colab and mount the Google Drive directory
 3. Start to use the application by importing Human_SCS_Application
 ````python: